 Voluntary contributions are not obligatory, but instead left to the discretion of individual Member States.
 These contributions are vital to the work of the UN’s humanitarian and development agencies—including the UN Children’s Fund (UNICEF), World Food Programme (WFP), UN Development Programme (UNDP), UN Refugee Agency (UNHCR), and UN Population Fund (UNFPA), among others—which do not have assessed budgets.

-UN Scales of Assessment: Explaining the UN Budget Formula in 9 Questions
+Understanding the Scales of Assessment: FAQs About the UN Budget

 The Case for Paying UN Arrears